-The Tellington TTouch® method is a form of manual therapy that promotes relaxation levels, increases body awareness and increases the connection between two living beings.
-It is a special form of non-verbal communication that has been shown to be effective in both humans and animals due to its influence on brain waves as well as on cellular level.
+The Tellington TTouch® Method is a form of manual therapy that promotes relaxation levels, increases body awareness and increases the connection between two living beings.
+It is a special form of non-verbal communication that has been shown to be effective in both humans and animals due to its influence on brain waves as well as on the cellular level.

-It is our vision that as many animals as possible in Slovenia benefit from the basic Tellington TTouch® philosophy and that as many owners as possible practice the basic techniques of the Tellington TTouch® method.
+It is our vision that as many animals as possible in Slovenia benefit from the basic Tellington TTouch® philosophy and that as many owners as possible practice the basic techniques of the Tellington TTouch® Method.

 – To encourage horse owners and riders to be even more sensitive to their horse’s mental and physical ailments and to strive for the horse’s balance (physically, mentally and emotionally).

-– To make dog and other animal owners even more aware of the impact of our ( even unexpressed) expectations and desires, and to train these animals according to the principles of the method.
+– To make dog and other animal owners even more aware of the impact of our (even unexpressed) expectations and desires, and to train these animals according to the principles of the method.

 How the method works

-The Tellington TTouch® method consists of bodywork, known as TTouch®, and groundwork, known as TTeam.
+The Tellington TTouch® Method consists of bodywork, known as TTouch®, and groundwork, known as TTeam.

 In TTouch® bodywork, there are circular techniques, lifting techniques and linking techniques.
-These techniques have the effect of calming, relaxing, relieving pain and muscle tension, and can be used to help heal and speed up the healing of injuries, or just to feel better and to enhance the connection between two living beings.
+These techniques have the effect of calming, relaxing, and relieving pain and muscle tension, and can be used to help heal and speed up the healing of injuries, or just to feel better and to improve the connection between two living beings.

 The Tellington TTouch® method has an effect on cell function: it stimulates the correct functioning and balance within each cell, thus affecting the peripheral nervous system and indirectly all the structures of the body.

 Research has also confirmed the effect of the method on the brain itself.
-During touch and floor work, both the left and right hemispheres of the brain are activated, and the connection and communication between them is improved and increased.
+During touch and floor work, both the left and right hemispheres of the brain are activated, and the connection and communication between them are improved and increased.
 The method has also been shown to activate and increase alpha, beta, theta and delta brain waves, thus achieving calmness and at the same time the ability to think clearly and even be creative.